 With the number of traffic-related injury accidents that happen every year here in the state of Maryland, it is not surprising that quite of few of these are usually the result of driver negligence.
 Whether a car, truck or motorcycle accident is caused by a careless motorist, aggressive driver or an inattentive truck driver, the opportunities for personal injury lawsuits abound on our hgihways and surface streets.

-As Baltimore auto accident attorneys and personal injury experts, the law offices of Lebowitz & Mzhen, LLC, have represented numerous victims of injury-related traffic collisions.
+As Baltimore auto accident attorneys and personal injury experts, the law offices of Lebowitz & Mzhen Personal Injury Lawyers, have represented numerous victims of injury-related traffic collisions.
 In some instances, a roadway collision may result in an untimely death, which also opens the door for a wrongful death claim against the responsible party.
 No matter if the crash occurs in Gaithersburg, Rockville, Annapolis or Washington, D.C., the best course of action for victims of negligent car and commercial trucking wrecks is to seek the counsel of a professional trial lawyer.

 There is no argument that the type and severity of bodily injuries sustained in passenger car and motorcycle accidents can vary widely; from minor injuries such as small contusions, light bruising and simple abrasions to more serious compound fractures, internal bleeding and closed-head trauma, victims of bad auto accidents can quickly find themselves being rushed into an emergency room for treatment of serious or even life-threatening conditions.

-Here at Lebowitz & Mzhen, our legal staff understands how seemingly inconsequential injuries can develop into much more acute conditions down the road.
+Here at Lebowitz & Mzhen Personal Injury Lawyers, our legal staff understands how seemingly inconsequential injuries can develop into much more acute conditions down the road.
 Knowing that certain conditions can develop into potentially life-altering complications, we can help accident victims to recover not only past and current damages resulting from a traffic wreck, our office will consider future costs for medical care, continuing rehabilitation and extended nursing care.

 One of the more sensitive and vulnerable areas of the human body is the spinal column, which acts as a supporting structure for the upper body and houses the delicate spinal cord.
 Commonly referred to as the spine, or more simply the backbone, the spinal column in humans typically consists of 24 articulating vertebrae, plus nine additional fused vertebrae in the sacrum and coccyx.